 Accidental shootings by law enforcement personnel in Los Angeles reached 30 incidents in 2015.
 Most of these shootings did not result in fatalities.

 Biohazards and Shooting Deaths

 The cleanup, or biohazard remediation, associated with a gun shooting death is dangerous business.
 The reality is that blood can contain harmful pathogens.
-In addition, another biological matter is likely to be associated with a shooting death, which can also expose a person involved in cleaning up following a shooting to dangerous pathogens and bacteria.
+Besides, another biological matter is likely to be associated with a shooting death, which can also expose a person involved in cleaning up following a shooting to dangerous pathogens and bacteria.